arnemorken/anypaginator/README.md

 You may set/add a number of pages or items to the paginator.
 In the latter case, page buttons will be added automatically as needed.
 The recommended method is to simply set the "numItems" property.
+Pages and/or items may be added dynamically at any time.

 # Download